Livestock & Grazing

 Feed System Architecture

-• Ruminant pools: ruminant_roughage, ruminant_forage, ruminant_grain, ruminant_protein
+• Ruminant pools: ruminant_roughage, ruminant_forage, ruminant_grassland, ruminant_grain, ruminant_protein

 • Monogastric pools: monogastric_low_quality, monogastric_grain, monogastric_energy, monogastric_protein